Projected Entangled Pair States for Lattice Gauge Theories with Dynamical Fermions: Introduction

 While these methods are very powerful numerically, they are not especially tailored to physical gauge symmetries.
 PEPS, with their ability to describe global symmetries using a virtual local symmetry \cite{cirac_matrix_2021} suggest another path for studying lattice gauge theories in higher dimensions using tensor network states, building upon the concept of gauging, introduced in~\cite{haegeman_gauging_2015} and~\cite{zohar_building_2016}, through which globally invariant PEPS are made physically gauge invariant locally.
 We focus on the gauging procedure introduced in the latter reference, which was proven to be general enough for lattice gauge theory PEPS \cite{Kull2017ClassificationOM,blanik2024internalstructure}, and in particular for constructing gauged Gaussian projected entangled pair states.
 Note that another symmetry-tailored method is that of tensor renormalization group (see, e.g., the review \cite{meurice_tensor_2022}), but it focuses on path integral methods while we aim here at the Hamiltonian formalism with tensor network states.

 Gauged Gaussian projected entangled pair states (GGPEPS) were introduced as a class of ansatz states designed for lattice gauge theories~\cite{zohar_fermionic_2015, zohar_projected_2016}.
-They provide a convenient way to ensure that the local constraints following from gauge invariance are met.
+They build on the work of~\cite{Wahl_2014} which defined (ungauged) Gaussian PEPS.
+GGPEPS provide a convenient way to ensure that the local constraints following from gauge invariance are met.
 As PEPS, they satisfy an entanglement area law --- the entanglement between two subsystems is proportional to the area (or lower/higher dimensional analogues) of the boundary between them.
 This is valuable, as the ground states of many LGTs of interest are known (in 1D) or conjectured (in higher dimensions) to obey such a law~\cite{eisert_area_2010}.
 GGPEPS also allow for the efficient computation of observables, including standard observables such as Wilson loops or mesonic operators as well as gradients of operators, which is important for calculating the gradients of the Hamiltonian for a ground state search via a minimization procedure~\cite{zohar_combining_2018}.

-In this paper, we present the first results using gauged Gaussian PEPS for a theory with dynamical fermionic matter.
-In references~\cite{emonts_variational_2020} and~\cite{emonts_finding_2023}, these states were used to investigate the ground states of pure-gauge theories.
+In this paper, we present results using gauged Gaussian PEPS for a theory with dynamical fermionic matter.
+In reference~\cite{kelman_2024} the theory surrounding these states was developed in a general, abstract, and rigorous fashion, and in references~\cite{emonts_variational_2020} and~\cite{emonts_finding_2023}, these states were used to investigate the ground states of pure-gauge theories.
+This paper improves upon those by demonstrating numerical results with dynamic fermionic matter.
 While the particular theory we consider does not suffer from the sign problem, it serves as a further demonstration that this approach offers a viable method for studying such theories as we work towards models that do suffer from the sign problem.

 In the next section we describe the physical system we use for illustration --- a $\mathbb{Z}_2$ lattice gauge theory with dynamical fermionic matter.
 In the following section, we present our ansatz state and algorithm for finding the ground state.
-In section~\ref{sec:results} we present our results, including arguments that the results capture the physics of the desired state.
-We conclude with some reflections and plans for future work in section \ref{sec:conclusions}.
+In the \nameref{sec:results} section we present our results, including arguments that the results capture the physics of the desired state.
+We conclude with some reflections and plans for future work in the \nameref{sec:conclusions} section.